 Table 1 demonstrates initial frame rates obtained at two different resolutions.
 However, these results only demonstrate the frame-capturing rate from a live video feed obtained from the Raspberry Pi camera without performing image processing, which in turn lowers the frame rate considerably.
 At a resolution of 640 pixels by 480 pixels, the camera operates at about six frames per second.
 Lowering the resolution to 320 pixels by 240 pixels resulted in a processing rate of ten frames per second.
 These frame-rates were obtained from the GUI interface developed for the fall 2014 semester that provides diagnostic information from the interfaced devices.
 Image processing information is transmitted through a dedicated communication line between the Raspberry Pi and Arduino with a UART interface.

 As aforementioned, the algorithms used for image processing come from the OpenCV Python libraries.
 As the objective for color and object detection is to focus on the largest object on the cameras field of view.
 This is done because the closest object is the highest priority as opposed to an obstacle that is small and in turn far away.
 Captured frames are in the Blue Green Red (BGR) color space.
 These frames are then converted to Hue Saturation Value (HSV) color space arrays for the image processing algorithms.
 In HSV, the colors are primarily identified within the hue parameter, while in BGR it depends on the mixture of the three primary colors.
 This first step in recognizing an object of interest is to convert from the BGR to HSV colors space, which is done using one of the OpenCV algorithms.
 The second step is to threshold the image by providing a range of color space values for the color of interest.
 The third step consists of finding the contours of the pixel groups identified by the threshold.
 The contours are then analyzed to extract pixel area and centroid information of the largest collection of pixels.
 This has been achieved for red, blue, green and yellow color ranges.
 However, lighting plays an important role in detection, which can result in either good or poor object tracking.
 Good object tracking consists of centroid that remains steady as an object is moved.
-Poor tracking occurs because of Hue color shifting by the lighting environment or through the fluctuations of brightness levels.
+Poor tracking occurs because of hue color shifting by the lighting environment or through the fluctuations of brightness levels.
 This results in a centroid that jerks around sporadically or the color being ignored by the image processing algorithms.
 Lighting implications can be seen through a provided object video debugger provided by the image processing code running on the Raspberry Pi that can be initiated and terminated with a GUI command.